rcpch/digital-growth-charts-server/docs/products/react-component.md

 ### SDS Styles

 SDS styles control the colour and width of the SDS lines.
-Because all measurement methods are rendered on a single chart, the user is offered the option of different colours for each measurement method [height, weight, head circumference(ofc) and body mass index (bmi)].
+As all measurement methods are rendered on a single chart, the user is offered the option of different colours for each measurement method (height, weight, head circumference(OFC) and body mass index (BMI)).
 If no SDS style is supplied, the centile line colour is used with an opacity applied to each measurement.

 ??? note "SDS Styles"
     ```js